teddy-quadrata/TezDex-Gamification/README.md

 # Description

 This project is a fork of quipuswap and adds logic that makes defi into a game with on chain scoring metrics and player levels calculated on chain.
+You can run the dapp here: https://main.d1vpiqu7jccsn6.amplifyapp.com

+I didn't get this working in a complete sense.
+I'm missing a factory contract for converting the trading pair contracts into levels.
+I'm also missing a tilemap UI.
+I intended on making a pokemon style rpg interface for trading in the dapp and doing the defi tasks.
+I do have:
+- Score Tokens
+- Level Contract
+- Tests
+- Front End
+- Scoring
+- Ranks
+But it isn't yet playable.

 # Prerequisites